iliapopov17/BI-Workshop-Projects/Project_07/README.md

 Among the microbial players in ancient dental calculus, the «red complex» stands out.
 This group of bacteria is consistently associated with severe forms of periodontal disease.
 Notably, the red complex includes three key species:
 -	_Porphyromonas gingivalis_: known for its virulence factors, P. gingivalis plays a central role in periodontitis progression.
 -	_Tannerella forsythia_: contributes to tissue destruction and inflammation in periodontal disease.
--	_Treponema denticola_: associated with subgingival plaque and periodontitis pathogenesis.
+-	_Treponema denticola_: associated with subgingival plaque and periodontitis pathogenesis.<br>

 Understanding the prevalence and impact of the red complex in ancient oral microbiomes informs our knowledge of historical health challenges [^7], [^8].
 Shotgun sequencing analysis reveals regions of zero coverage in the modern T. forsythia 92A2 strain.
 These regions likely represent genetic material acquired during evolution which highlights the dynamic nature of the oral microbiome over millennia.
 Root samples were also explored, which exhibit different bacterial phyla proportions and compositions compared to calculus samples.
 These variations reflect ecological niches and host interactions, providing insights into ancient oral ecosystems.